 Dr. Ertl is a global leader in Wistar’s Vaccine & Immunotherapy Center whose research focuses on preventing rabies, HBV, HIV, HPV, influenza, and other deadly viruses using innovative patented technologies.
 In response to the global COVID-19 emergency, the Ertl lab quickly applied some of these...

 The Ertl Laboratory

 The Ertl laboratory has pioneered numerous patented technologies to create new vaccines.
-Much of the laboratory’s efforts on developing a new preventative vaccine for rabies—a disease that retains a disastrous presence in places across the globe—have yielded useful technologies that the Ertl laboratory is applying to combating other viruses.
-This includes utilizing a modified chimpanzee virus as a vaccine carrier to induce an immune response against HIV, and a new therapeutic vaccine against human papillomavirus (HPV), a leading cause of cervical cancer.
+Much of the laboratory’s efforts focus on developing a new preventative vaccine for rabies—a lethal and underestimated disease that remains a top public health priority across the globe—have yielded useful technologies that the Ertl laboratory is applying to combating other viruses.

 Senior Staff Scientists

 Xiang Yang Peter Zhou, M.D., Ph.D.

 Wistar Research Assistants